-During 2021, the Borough of Oakland Water Department conducted tests on water samples for over 100 contaminants that might be found in the water.
+During 2023, the Borough of Oakland Water Department conducted tests on water samples for over 100 contaminants that might be found in the water.
 These tests included items ranging from taste and odor to bacteriological and chemical contaminants.
 The United States Environmental Protection Agency (USEPA) and the New Jersey Department of Environmental Protection (NJDEP) set health and safety standards for these tests.
-We are pleased to inform you that your water meets or exceeds these primary standards.
 The Oakland Water Department will notify consumers as required by the NJDEP if water quality fails to meet the standards.